betaworks/findings-api/README.md

 * note: a note about the clipping

 So the required items are "content" and one of either "url" or "isbn".

+### Atom feed of the public timeline

+A public Atom feed of the last 20 clips posted to Findings is available at https://findings.com/api/v1/timeline.xml